ryancwalsh/onlyfunds/README.md

 # Info For Developers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The backend references Firebase
+The backend references [Firebase](https://firebase.google.com/docs) which is also what we used for hosting.

 ## Available Scripts